UCF/Experience-Homecoming-2012/readme.markdown

 * (none)

 ### Required installation settings:
-* Upon theme installation, create a new cron job that runs functions/feedsubmission-generator.php every 5 minutes
 * Create a new top-level page with slug 'newposts' (used to grab new posts via autorefresh)
 * Create a new top-level page with slug 'admin-update-status' (used to